Vyral/base-template/_posts/2018-05-17-how-to-stage-without-breaking-the-bank.md

 pullquote: >-
-  The difference between having potential buyers walking in to see work versus being able to live there right away was simply paint, cleaning, dressing up the kitchen cabinets, furniture and different carpeting.
+  The difference between having potential buyers walking in to see work versus being able to live there right away was simply paint, cleaning, dressing up the kitchen cabinets, furniture, and different carpeting.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false